 Salem, MA 01970

-Also known as the Old Burying Point, Charter Street Cemetery is one of the oldest cemeteries in the country, opened in 1637.
-One of many spots in Salem known to be haunted, Old Burying Point is best known as the final resting places of several well-known individuals.
+The Old Burying Point, Charter Street Cemetery is among America’s oldest cemeteries.
+In fact, Old Burying Point is best known as the final resting place of several well-known individuals.
 For example, Richard More is buried here.
-He’s known as the only passenger on the Mayflower ship with a documented gravesite and John Hathorne, one of the judges presiding over the infamous Salem Witch Trials.
-However, none of the falsely accused “witches” were buried here as they were not allowed to have a Christian burial.
+He’s known as the only passenger of the Mayflower with a documented gravesite.
+John Hathorne, one of the infamous judges presiding over Salem Witch Trials is also buried here.
+Unfortunately, none of the falsely accused “witches” are here, as they were not allowed a Christian burial.
 If you visit over Halloween, you’ll soon realize why this graveyard may be haunted.
 Just being here at night may give you the shivers.

 Eastern State Penitentiary

 Once the world’s largest prisons, Eastern State Penitentiary is also haunted.
 Located just minutes from the Philadelphia Museum of Art, the enormous fortress-like structure operated as a prison between 1829 and 1971.
 However, by the 1940s, reports of paranormal activity have been documented.
 In fact, it could be the ghosts of famous prisoners like Al “Scarface” Capone.
 Moreover, the creepy look and feel of this prison makes it seem likes there are ghosts.